 I/we acknowledge that we are in an existential human-induced climate crisis caused by excessive CO2 emissions from a variety of human activities.

-While I/we recognize that our day-to-day transportation, energy use, materialistic consumption, animal-based diets and excessive flying impact the climate crisis, mitigating these is no substitute for policy reform.
+While I/we recognize that our day-to-day transportation, energy use, materialistic consumption, animal-based diets and excessive flying impact the climate crisis, individual mitigation alone is no substitute for policy reform.

 I/we acknowledge that the path to resolving this crisis requires systemic societal and structural change supported by strong political intervention rather than individual actions, technological innovation or investment alone.

-I/we acknowledge that we have less than a decade to drastically reduce CO2 emissions to prevent serious damage to our quality of life, well-being and the diversity of nature.
+I/we acknowledge that we have less than a decade to drastically reduce CO2 emissions to prevent irreparable damage to our quality of life, well-being and the diversity of nature.

 — Acknowledgment provided by acknowledge-the-climate-crisis.org